Last reviewed: February 2024

 How accessible or usable any app is depends on the person using it, their disability, and the requirements of their work and employer.

 Most video apps offer similar features, such as a screen-sharing option to let other callers see what’s on your computer, a mute button and instant messaging.
 But they differ in the access services they provide, like live closed captions.
-It is worth noting that although artificial intelligence (AI) has improved tremendously in recent years, AI generated closed captions are still not as accurate as captions provided by a human being.
+It is worth noting that although artificial intelligence (AI) has improved tremendously in recent years, AI generated closed captions are still not as good as captions provided by a human being.
 Some platforms allow users to add captions created by a human transcriber.

 However, accessibility is not just about the application itself, but also about the content and information that users populate it with.
 An app will only be accessible if it is used in an accessible way.
 For example, you may be presenting a document which is not accessible, does not have the right colour contrast, and the font is too small.
 Our guide on this in our Inclusive Communication Toolkit has further guidance.